 The Company evaluated its unlisted stocks for impairment by using valuation models based on discounted future cash flows because there were no quoted fair value for such investments.
-Pursuant to the established policies, the Company employed an internal valuation model in 2012 and 2013 to determine the fair value of unlisted AFS financial assets using the discounted cash flow approach based on management's projections.
+Pursuant to the established policies, the Company employed an internal valuation model in 2012, 2013 and 2014 to determine the fair value of unlisted AFS financial assets using the discounted cash flow approach based on management's projections.
 Variables utilized in discounted cash flow approach require the use of unobservable inputs (Level 3), including return on investment, industrial risk, enterprise risk and sustainable growth rate.
 Changes in management estimates to the unobservable inputs in the valuation models would significantly change the fair value of the above investee.
 The return on investment is the assumption that most significantly affects the fair value determination.
+In 2014, the Company also determined the fair value of unlisted AFS financial assets using market approach based on management's projections.
+Variables utilized in market approach require the use of unobservable inputs (Level 3), including 80% of price to book ratio from listed companies in the same industry, 80% of price to earnings ratio from listed companies in the same industry and adjustment factor.
 AFS financial assets held with a carrying amount of NT\$279 million were written down to their fair value of NT\$103 million, resulting in an impairment charge of NT\$176 million, which was included in earnings for the year ended December 31, 2012.
 AFS financial assets held with a carrying amount of NT\$86 million were written down to their fair value of NT\$20 million, resulting in an impairment charge of NT\$66 million, which was included in earnings for the year ended December 31, 2013.
+AFS financial assets held with a carrying amount of NT\$43 million were written down to their fair value of NT\$20 million, resulting in an impairment charge of NT\$23 million, which was included in earnings for the year ended December 31, 2014.